-The funds provided for the HIP program through OBAG 2 would be STP/CMAQ, and would need to be used only for federally-eligible transportation purposes.
+The funds provided through OBAG 2 would be STP/CMAQ, and would need to be used only for federally eligible transportation purposes.
 Additional funds may be added outside of OBAG 2 to increase the size of the challenge grant program.